magneticio/vamp.io/content/documentation/getting-started/deploying.md

 ## Step 2: Checking out our application

-You can follow the deployment process of our container by checking the `/api/v1/deployments` endpoint and checking when `state` field changes from `ReadyForDeployment` to `Deployed`.
+You can follow the deployment process of our container by checking the `/api/v1/deployments` endpoint and checking when the `state` field changes from `ReadyForDeployment` to `Deployed`.
 You can also check Marathon's GUI.

 When the application is fully deployed you can check it out at Vamp Router's address + the port that was assigned in the blueprint, e.g: `http://10.26.184.254:9050/`.
 It should report a refreshing [hipster lorem ipsum](http://hipsterjesus.com/) upon each reload.